heisenware/vrpc-js/docs/examples/ReactTodosExample.md

-import ReactDOM from 'react-dom' import App from './components/App' import * as serviceWorker from './serviceWorker' import { createVrpcProvider } from './react-vrpc'
+import ReactDOM from 'react-dom' import App from './components/App' import * as serviceWorker from './serviceWorker' import { createVrpcProvider } from 'react-vrpc'

 const VrpcProvider = createVrpcProvider({
   domain: 'public.vrpc',